-The ADHD Test for Children: ADD Symptom Checklist
+The ADHD Test for Kids: ADD Symptom Checklist

-ADHD in children often means distractibility, hyperactivity, and impulsivity.
-If you observe these symptoms in your child, use this ADD self-test to determine whether an evaluation for attention deficit disorder is warranted.
+ADHD in children often means distractibility, hyperactivity, and impulsivity — 3 common symptoms.
+If you observe these signs of ADHD in kids, use this test to determine whether an evaluation for attention deficit hyperactivity disorder is warranted.

-Does My Child Have ADD?
-Signs and Symptoms of ADHD in Children
+Does My Child Have ADHD?
+Signs and Symptoms of ADHD in Kids

 Common signs of attention deficit disorder (ADHD or ADD) in children include: